 Sources: Debt Management Division, The Office of the State Treasurer as of June 4, 2012 and Clackamas County, Oregon Audited Financial Reports for the Fiscal Year Ended June 30, 2011.
+Includes the Obligations and the Refunding Obligations.

 Debt Payment Record